jonkleinpet/Express-boilerplate/README.md

 5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
 6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`

+## Postgrator

+1. Name your migration files to add tables 001.do.create.nameOfFile.sql
+2. Name your migration files that remove tables 001.undo.create.nameOfFile.sql

 ## Scripts

 Start the application `npm start`